epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 - **Loading Data**: The IMDB, TMDB, CPI, and GDP datasets are loaded using `pandas`.
 Relative paths and column structures for each dataset are predefined to facilitate the process.
 - **Data Merging**: Data is merged using common keys such as `imdb_id`, `movie title`, `runtime`, and `release year`.
 This is done to combine rating information, budget details, and other important metadata.
 - **Data Cleaning**: Duplicates are identified and removed.
-Missing values are appropriately handled, either by removing them or replacing them with meaningful values depending on the context.
+Missing values are appropriately handled by removing them since we are doing our analysis mainly on these values we don't take risks by replacing by other values.

 ### Data Analysis
 - **Exploratory Data Analysis **: Exploratory analyses are conducted using `seaborn` and `matplotlib` to visualize data distributions and identify trends and outliers.